LoveSiameseCat/MoE-FFD/README.md

 │       ├── NueralTextures
 │       └── Face2Face

-Other Test datasets:
+Other datasets:
-Dataset for generalization evaluation
+Dataset used for generalization evaluation
 ├── CDF
 │   ├── YouTube-real
 │   ├── Celeb-synthesis